 Products and services are delivered in two distinct areas - Services and Merchanting.
 Services are derived from operating distributor/vendor networks in the promotional products industry comprising of technology and software applications, membership subscriptions, Preferred Partner programmes, and marketing services programmes.
 The Company’s Merchanting programmes focus on the sale of promotional products and includes AIM Capital Solutions (ACS) and our Gear Shops (UGS).

-A more detailed overview of the Company’s business strategy can be found in the Executive Chairman’s Statement in the Company’s Annual Report & Accounts.
+A more detailed overview of the Company’s business strategy can be found in the Chairman’s Statement in the Company’s Annual Report & Accounts.

 Principle 2: Promote a corporate culture that is based on ethical values and behaviours